andreaordonselli/ol-search-layer/README.md

 # OpenLayers Control for layer Search

-It works with single layer and a column name (test with openlayers 10.6.0)
+It works with single layer and a column name (test with Openlayers 10.6.0)

 We mainly borrowed code from [ol-geocoder](https://github.com/Dominique92/ol-geocoder) for the UI part.